kishan410/fetch-coding-challenge/README.md

 2. Install the requirements:
 pip install requests
 && pip3 install --upgrade pip
+Below command will check if requirements are satisfied if not it will upgrade to latest one\
+  python3 -m pip install --upgrade pip

 4. Run the code:
 python3 main.py